tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/3-reading-type-signatures.md

 In a nutshell, generics are place holder types, or type variables that stand in for a concrete type.
-Generics let us define generalized functions without concrete types, allowing the _caller_ of the functions to define them instead, either explicitly by passing them to the generic, or automatically inferred from usage by TypeScript.
+Generics let us define generalized functions without concrete types, allowing the _caller_ of the functions to define them instead, either explicitly, or implicitly inferred by TypeScript.

 Using generics, we can define our `Predicate` like this: